BlazerLabs/CSC-3105-22-23-Project-Repo/docs/futureforge/Report-on-Project-1.md

 _You can now draft your response beginning from here._

-Sure, here's a README.md report for the task:

-# Social Network App Class Hierarchy
+# FutureForge Labs Social Network App Class Hierarchy

 This project defines a class hierarchy for a social network app.
 The hierarchy includes classes representing various entities and their relationships within the application domain.